 What is the difference between a prospect, a lead, and a suspect?

-A suspect is a company matching your target market.
-A lead is a suspect that has shown a sign of interest or presents a relevant intent signal.
-A prospect is a qualified lead with an identified need and a potential budget.
-Rodz automates this progression by detecting the signals that transform a suspect into a lead.
+A suspect is a company that fits your target market on paper.
+A lead is a suspect that has shown some sign of interest or carries a relevant intent signal.
+A prospect is a qualified lead with an identified need and a plausible budget.
+Rodz automates that progression by detecting the signals that move a suspect up the chain.

 How do you turn a cold prospect into a hot one?